Federal Work Study

 - Pay rate is based on the Federal Minimum Wage or the State of Ohio Minimum Wage, whichever is greater.

 - Students cannot hold both a Federal Work-Study position and a PACE position.
 Students cannot hold both a Federal Work-Study position and an RA position.
+Students cannot hold more than one Federal Work-Study position.

 - Students must be enrolled to earn Work-Study funds.
 For summer semester exceptions, email firstname.lastname@example.org.